keerthivasan-devflow/react-basics/react-explore/notes/2-React-Git-Configuration.md

 This command creates a `package.json` file, which contains the basic configuration for NPM.
 But why is this file necessary?
 Packages are often referred to as dependencies because your project may rely on certain packages.
 These are called dependencies, and NPM will manage them for you.
 NPM tracks information about these dependencies in the `package.json` file.

-## Let's install dependencies
+## Let's install bundler - Anything you like to
 What is bundler?
 What is parcel?
 What is webpack? - Why do we need them?
 A bundler is a tool that combines and optimizes project files for production.
 Tools like Parcel and Webpack bundle your code by performing tasks such as minification, compression, and cleaning up the code, ensuring that your project is production-ready.

 ## Two ways of installing dependencies
-   a.
-Dev dependency: For development environment
+   1. Dev dependency: For development environment
        `npm install -D[--save-dev] dependency_name`
-   b.
-Normal dependency: For both development and production environment
+   2. Normal dependency: For both development and production environment

 ## What is the difference between tilde vs. caret operator in package.json file?
 - **Example:** `"parcel": "^2.13.3"`